d4rken/capod-public/PRIVACY_POLICY.md

 ### Location access in the background

-CAPod uses the "location access in the backgroundd" permission (`ACCESS_BACKGROUND_LOCATION`) on Android 11 and older to receive Bluetooth Low Energy data while the app is in the background.
+CAPod uses the "location access in the background" permission (`ACCESS_BACKGROUND_LOCATION`) on Android 11 and older to receive Bluetooth Low Energy data while the app is in the background.
 This enables features like "Show popup" without the app being open.

 ## Automatic crash reports